sarim/ibus-avro/opensuse_12.1.md

-Step 6: Installation process will begin, required repositaries will be fetched.
+Step 6: Installation process will begin, required repositories will be fetched.
 Stay still
 ![opensuse](/images/opensuse12.1/suse6.png "opensuse")

-Step 7: It'll ask to trust the keys, Drag the bottom-right corner of the dialog to strech it and press _Trust_
+Step 7: It'll ask to trust the keys, Drag the bottom-right corner of the dialog to stretch it and press _Trust_
 ![opensuse](/images/opensuse12.1/suse7.png "opensuse")